MicrosoftDocs/power-automate-docs/articles/guidance/automation-coe/coe-overview.md

 ### Automation CoE

 This is a team of experts who support automation, like Robotic Process Automation (RPA), within your organization.
-They have good knowledge on Power Automate for desktop, set up and maintain the Automation CoE tool kit, and maintain the configuration data such as departments, process categories, goals, and more.
+They have good knowledge on Power Automate for desktop, set up and maintain the Automation CoE toolkit, and maintain the configuration data such as departments, process categories, goals, and more.

 ### Automation projects